 Where’s grace when you’re so far down you have to look up to see bottom?
 Have you ever felt deeply loved and experienced deep depression at the same moment.
 There’s a neural related reason these two cannot co-exist.
 Opposite emotions cannot co-exist in your amygdala – since love is fueled… Read more »

 The problem with stress is that it masks as winner – so you miss its killer qualities and fail to spot danger signs before it strikes.

+Have you ever felt a grief so invasive that seems to topple any upbeat move you attempt to escape it’s throbbing ache?
 Some people hobble into their day with enough sorrow to crush any new realities that may exist for them on the other side of sad.
-Teens drop out of school in record highs, with unresolved hurts, disappointed parents leave marriages, leaders hide in their offices and plot against those they’d… Read more »
+Teens drop out… Read more »

 Why suffer burned out brains – when a few tools can help you to burn strong while you await summer fun or other cool breaks?
 Here are a few tips to leapfrog your brain from burning out to burning strong!
 Yes, even on a busy day or just before a… Read more »